7 Fun Things to Do at Yaquina Head Outstanding Natural Area

 Displays in the Yaquina Head Interpretive Center

 Once you enter Yaquina Head Outstanding Natural Area, cones in the road will direct you to the Interpretive Center parking lot.
-The Interpretive Center is not only a good setting-off point for the hiking trails but can also be a good visit in its own right, especially when the weather is less than ideal.
+The Interpretive Center is not only a good starting point for the hiking trails but can also be a good place visit, especially when the weather is less than ideal.
 Exhibits in the Interpretive Center describe the history of Yaquina Head and its lighthouse.
 Videos playing in small theaters give good information about the park’s plant and animal life.
 You can also find picnic tables behind the Interpretive Center.

 Getting there

-Yaquina Head Outstanding Natural Area is directly off Highway 101, 3.5 miles north of Newport, Oregon.
+Yaquina Head Outstanding Natural Area is directly off Highway 101 on the north end of Newport, Oregon.
 Signs will point the way once you get close to the park.
 The drive from Portland takes about a little under 3 hours.

-In summary, the best things to do at Yaquina Head Outstanding Natural Area are:
+Best things to do at Yaquina Head Outstanding Natural Area, the summary:

 1. See Yaquina Head Lighthouse